Effects of coherence on temporal resolution: Introduction

 The same pitfall appears in the spatial domain: the resolution of an imaging system is limited by the size of its point spread function (PSF) that specifies the intensity response to a point source~\cite{Goodman:2004aa}.
 This gives an intuitive picture of the mechanisms that obstruct resolution, but it is very heuristic.
 For example, the Rayleigh limit~\cite{Rayleigh:1879aa} is defined as the distance from the center to the first minimum of the PSF.
 Yet that can be made arbitrarily small with ordinary linear optics, at the price of the side lobes becoming much higher than the central maximum.
 This hints that estimating the separation between two points becomes also a matter of photon statistics~\cite{Schermelleh:2010aa}.

 Lately, the resolution limits have been revisited from the alternative perspective of quantum metrology.
-The idea is to use the quantum Fisher information (FI) and the associated quantum Cram\'er-Rao bound (CRB) to assess how well the separation between two point sources can be estimated~\cite{Tsang:2016aa,Nair:2016aa,Lupo:2016aa,Tsang:2017aa,Zhou:2019aa}.
+The idea is to use the quantum Fisher information (FI) and the associated quantum Cram\'er-Rao bound (CRB) to assess how well the separation between two point sources can be estimated~\cite{Tsang:2016aa,Nair:2016aa,Lupo:2016aa,Tsang:2017aa,Zhou:2019aa,Peng:2021vu}.
 For direct imaging, the classical FI drops to zero as the separation between the sources decreases and the error with which we can determine the separation diverges accordingly, which has been dubbed Rayleigh’s curse~\cite{Tsang:2019aa}.
-Surprisingly, when the quantum FI (i.e., optimized over all measurements allowed by quantum mechanics) is calculated, it stays constant, evidencing that the Rayleigh limit is not essential, but linked to a particular detection scheme.
+Surprisingly, when the quantum FI (i.e., optimized over all measurements allowed by quantum mechanics) is calculated, it stays constant, evidencing that the Rayleigh limit is not essential.

 These remarkable predictions have fuelled a number of experimental implementations, both in the spatial~\cite{Paur:2016aa,Yang:2016aa,Tham:2017aa,Yang:2017aa} and the time-frequency~\cite{Donohue:2018aa} domains.
 The key behind these achievements is the use of phase-sensitive projections onto optimal modes~\cite{Rehacek:2017aa} instead of intensity measurements, as the latter discard the phase information carried by the signal.